 The 2005 Rocca Family Vineyards Bad Boy Red is a blend of Syrah, Cabernet Franc, and small amounts of Merlot and Petit Verdot.
 Pleasing notes of blackberry, blueberry and black cherry show throughout the palate.
 The soft texture on the entry continues all the way to the finish and then lingers equally as softly on the finish.

 Are you primarily a white wine drinker?
 Perhaps you will be convinced to come over to the red side after drinking Rocca’s wines.
 Their tannins are always well managed, with a richness and depth of flavor while the texture on the palate is incredibly smooth – like liquid velvet.
 These are often crowd favorite wines.

 And speaking of white wines, after 15 years Rocca Family Vineyards decided to produce their first white wine – a 2014 Chardonnay from a cooler part of the Sonoma Coast in neighboring Sonoma County.
 They continue to produce a Chardonnay each year.
 The 2014 Rocca Family Vineyards Chardonnay is pleasing for what it does not have – it is not buttery, not oaky and not even creamy.
 It is a very balanced wine that simply tastes delicious with a richness of flavor – along with a liveliness of dancing acidity.

 Due to their limited quantities, their wines often sell out quickly.
-Interested parties can join their mailing list or wine club through their website.
+Interested parties can visit their website to join their mailing list, wine club or the Rocca Famiglia, an allocation list.
 For premium Napa Valley red wines, their wines are priced well for the quality – especially from a boutique producer.
 Rocca Family Vineyards have won top honors in several domestic based blind competitions as well as one in Bordeaux, France.